ducduyando/Adventure-Time/README.md

 ![Test](https://github.com/user-attachments/assets/e5508c24-b7d6-4e12-a05e-d5b1b2978fe7)

-+ Mana cost: 1 Points
++ Mana cost: 1 Point

 Finn activates a shield which reduces or blocks any damage for a while